-Just as the cornerstone of the curriculum assumes the unity of the public affairs area, so does its capstone course, PA 602 (Seminar in Public Affairs).
-This writing-intensive and highly interactive seminar is required of all students, regardless of program area.
-Assigned readings and presentations reinforce the guiding theme of the unity of public affairs, using the framework of the founding documents of the U.S. It is recommended that students take the capstone in their final term in the program, as preparation for the oral and written comprehensive examinations.
+Just as the cornerstone of the curriculum assumes the unity of the public administration area, so does its capstone course, PA 602 (Seminar in Public Affairs).
+This experiential-based and highly interactive seminar is required of all students, regardless of program area.
+Assigned readings and presentations reinforce the guiding theme of the unity of public administration, using the framework of the founding documents of the United States.
+It is recommended that students take the capstone in their final term in the program, as preparation for the comprehensive examinations which are an integral part of the program.
+The examination assesses the student's professional preparation and understanding of the field of public administration.